iferminm/iferminm.github.io/content/Blog/microservices_2.md

 in an e-commerce website it could be a user bought something, and those which make the system *change* its status, for example, update some records in the database o send a request to another service.
-The first ones, let's call them *external events* because they're triggered by an external actor, maybe the user or an external system consuming out API, these *external events* are the ones triggering the second ones, let's call them *internal events* because it's the system updating itself.
+The first ones, let's call them *external events* because they're triggered by an external actor, maybe the user or an external system consuming our API, these *external events* are the ones triggering the second ones, let's call them *internal events* because it's the system updating itself.
 So, *external events* trigger *internal events*.